nylki/lindenmayer/README.md

 myLSys.setProduction('B', () => (Math.random() < 0.1) ? '+F' : 'FB+B')
 ```

-In addition to that I want to have a feature-complete which comes with all the possible productions defined in the *Algorithmic Beauty of Plants* (Branches: `[]`, context sensitive productions: `<>`) and uses the base class as a fundament.
+In addition to that target to have feature-completion with the syntax described *Algorithmic Beauty of Plants* (ABOP), like branches: `[]`, context sensitive productions: `<>`, parametric L-Systems, etc.

-As shown before, those (context sensitivity, stochastic production, etc.) can be easily implemented by using the base class.
-But for historic reasons and compatibility with many already existing examples this classic Class should be able to handle those.
+As shown before, those (context sensitivity, stochastic production, etc.) can be easily implemented an anonymous function as production.
+But for historic reasons, compatibility with many already existing examples and sometimes readability I'd like to have some magic, that parses the classic syntax and transforms it under the hood.
+At this time this works with *context sensitive L-Systems* (eg. `A<B>C`) as seen above.
+The next one is going to be parametric L-Systems (again, they can be accomplished already, but not via the syntax defined in ABOP

 Right now it's under heavy development, so features and names are subject to change.
 I will remove this warning when I consider this library stable.
 I hope to get it **stable by March 2016**.

 ## Usage